 Messiah of Evil is a horror feature that knows the perils of dwelling too much on the anxieties put forth.
 A movie like Psycho (1960), for example, became infinitely less frightening during its last five minutes, during which its narrative was retold in such precise detail that there was no room for the viewer to experience the post-viewing highs of speculative fear — the unofficial afterparty of a great horror film.
 Everything was too cleanly solved; we could only be scared by what we saw.
 Messiah of Evil has something more in common with movies like Rosemary’s Baby (1968) or The Blair Witch Project (1999); it has sometimes been likened to Herk Harvey's Carnival of Souls (1960).
 We never actually saw the respective eponymous child or the titular hag in those first two features.
 But we were plenty familiar with the terrors their presence, or the very possibility of them so much as existing, caused, and the unnerving surrounding conjecture.
 We kind of see the messiah of the title, but his face is never unobscured.
 We don’t get a good look at him.
 Why exactly he is evil, or how he has the power to do what he does, is only thinly sketched; same goes for his hold over Point Dume.
 He remains more an ominous concept than a physical being.
 Is he real the way he seems to be?

 When we see him, it’s only in a flashback — the story being told might not even be true.
 He’s like one of the witches in Dario Argento’s Mother of Tears trilogy: even when we can’t see them, we can almost feel them in the air.
 They’re alarmingly omniscient.
 Seen in Messiah of Evil is an equal parts fuzzy and overpowering threat.
-It’s in the air.
 The cinematography by Katz's brother, Stephen, is eternally shrouded in darkness — it evokes Leonardo Da Vinci's famed chiaroscuro.
 Even visually, the movie retains a disquieting indirectness.
 In scenes set during the daytime, light seems like a sham.
 It’s yet another misleading surface.

 Huyck and Katz also understand how much more a horror movie can resonate when there’s a Russian dollishness to its narrative — a possible alternate meaning beneath its literal storyline or even many of them.
 As it often happens with zombie movies, a part of us might think Messiah of Evil is in some way a critique of the zombie-like way members of a society unwittingly conform to the expectations of all-powerful institutions.
 And how, if you decide to refrain from participating in or at the least attempting to challenge one of those institutions, there’s a very good chance that you are, without hyperbole, going to die.
 Is the titular messiah capitalism incarnate?
 Are the Point Dume “zombies” in thrall to him acolytes who never actually gave their consent to abide by him but have to anyway for survival?
 Better not get too “meaning” happy: a lot of the power of Messiah of Evil is rooted in how it gets to us just viscerally.
 It wasn’t immediate that I started to pick apart why that is; part of me thinks now I don’t need to.